octocat/git-consortium/product-backlog.md

 * As a site editor, I want to have a prominent area on the home page where I can put special announcements, not necessarily news or articles.
 * As a site editor, I'd like to have some flexibility as to where things appear to accommodate different types of content.
+* As a site member, the upcoming courses are what I want visitors to notice.
 * As a site visitor, I want to see new content when I come to the site.
 * As a site visitor, I want to have articles that interest me and are easy to get to.
 * As a site editor, I have ideas on how I want the home page to look and feel.
 * As a site visitor, I need to know as soon as I visit what on earth Git is, and why it needs an consortium.
 * As a site visitor, I want to know as I glance around the home page what on earth a CSM is and why I'd want to be one.
 * As a site visitor, I want to be able to get back to the home page quickly and easily.
-* As a site member, the upcoming courses are what I want visitors to notice.
-* As a site visitor, I want to see a list of the most popular items on the site.
-  * Note: Not everything has to be considered:
-     * we don't need to know the most popular profile
-     * it would be useful to a have a "most popular" box that listed the most popular articles, news items, or etc.

 ### Ratings